SHRK974/taxi-v3-resolver/README.md

 The goal of this project is to solve the Taxi-v3 game with an optimized model-free episodic learning algorithm.
 The agent is a taxi that must pick up some random passengers, and drop them off at some specific locations.
 The game environment can be found in the Gym library.

 > You are free to choose the algorithm, whether on-policy or off-policy.
-> We recommand Deep Q-Learning, or Monte Carlo-based algorithms, but feel free to find the best possible approach.
+> We recommend Deep Q-Learning, or Monte Carlo-based algorithms, but feel free to find the best possible approach.

 ### Expected features